hardwario/website/content/academy/what-is-node-red.en.md

 date: 2019-10-13T07:07:42.950Z
 weight: 40
 description: >-
-  You will give your BigClown kit commands in the Node-RED programming tool.
+  You will give your HARDWARIO kit commands in the Node-RED programming tool.
 It is amazingly intuitive and you will learn to work in it in just a few minutes.
   See for yourself.
 slug: what-is-node-red
 meta_title: Learn how to programme in Node-RED
 meta_description: >-
-  You will give your BigClown kit commands in the Node-RED programming tool.
+  You will give your HARDWARIO kit commands in the Node-RED programming tool.
 It is amazingly intuitive and you will learn to work in it in just a few minutes.
   See for yourself.
 image_preview: >-